neos-modding-group/neos-modding-group.github.io/mods.md

 <!--Banane9.BoundedUIX-->
 ### [BoundedUIX](https://github.com/Banane9/NeosBoundedUIX) by [Banane9](https://github.com/Banane9)

-Makes UIX elements selectable and editable with the usual Slot gizmos, as well as fixing UIX elements breaking when a parent is inserted.
+Makes UIX elements selectable and editable with the usual Slot gizmos, as well as providing special handling when adding parents and children in the inspector.

-The latest version is [2.2.2](https://github.com/Banane9/NeosBoundedUIX/releases/tag/v2.2.2)
+The latest version is [2.4.0](https://github.com/Banane9/NeosBoundedUIX/releases/tag/v2.4.0)

 <!--Banane9.ComponentAttacherFavorites-->
 ### [ComponentAttacherFavorites](https://github.com/Banane9/NeosComponentAttacherFavorites/) by [Banane9](https://github.com/Banane9)